haywhisksoftware/RaspberrySoundBoard/README.md

 1. make a CSV file named `cue_list.csv`
 1. give it these columns:
    1. sketch
       1. the name of the scene or sketch the sound belongs to.
-Currently unsued.
+Currently unused.
    1. cue
       1. the thing that cues the sound (e.g, for a fart noise: "Gregg lifts his buttcheek")
    1. fade_out_time